CrazyGamesCom/unity-optimizations-package/README.md

 If you are using our CrazySDK, this package will come integrated with it.

+The package can be found in the `Tools > WebGL Optimizer` menu option.

 ## Export optimizations

 The export optimizations tab contains a checklist of options that should be correctly set to improve the performance and decrease the bundle size of your WebGL game.